Adversarial Robustness for Unified Multi-Modal Encoders via Efficient Calibration: Methodology

-Bind-style multi-modal models encode inputs from different modalities into a shared embedding space.
-Given a modality \( m \in \mathcal{M} \), let \( \phi_m: X_m \rightarrow \mathbb{R}^D \) denote the encoder that maps inputs \( x_m \in X_m \) to a shared \( D \)-dimensional space.
-In zero-shot classification settings, each class \( k \in \{1, \dots, K\} \) is associated with a fixed semantic center \( c_k \in \mathbb{R}^D \), either generated via language (\eg, in UniBind) or from LLM-based descriptions.
-Given a frozen encoder and semantic centers, each modality can be viewed as a fixed classifier:
+\textbf{Preliminaries.} Bind models~\cite{han2023imagebind,zhu2024languagebind,lyu2024unibind,lyu2024omnibind} aim to encode heterogeneous inputs into a shared embedding space.
+Given a modality \( m \in \mathcal{M} \), its encoder \(\phi_m: X_m \!\rightarrow\! \mathbb{R}^D\) maps an input \( x_m \) to a \( D \)-dimensional representation.
+A set of semantic centers \(\{c_k\}_{k=1}^{K}\) defines the shared reference space, where each \(c_k\) is either generated from language descriptions or jointly learned across modalities.
+For classification tasks, a Bind model behaves as a cosine classifier: